 |Diameter of Plate||2 1/8"||2 1/2"||2 3/4"||3 1/4"||3 7/8"|

 Smaller grinders will have a smaller feeder tube with limited capacities.
 They will also have less power than the larger ones.

 The motor power will typically be measured in horsepower or wattage.
 Tougher cuts of meat can place stress on the motor, and a higher peak performance or wattage will mean a heavier duty grinder.
 A larger motor will also allow for processing more at higher speeds.

-If you’re looking for a grinder to make raw pet food, you need to look at heavy duty meat grinders only, that can grind through bones too.
+If you’re looking for a grinder to make raw pet food, you need to look at a heavy duty meat grinder only, that can grind through bones too.

 Some #12 grinders can grind chicken bones, but you’re generally better off going for a #22 or #32 grinder, like those offered by LEM or Weston.

 The best meat grinders will have stainless steel cutting blades and grinding discs.
 These are more expensive than carbon steel but are more sturdy.
 On average they will stay sharper for almost three times longer and are less likely to rust or corrode.